Last updated November 12th, 2018.

 Property is subject to an annual tax based on its appraised value.
 The amount of this tax varies based on the district.
 But the rate is capped at 1% for properties located within Metro Manila, and 2% for those outside the city.

-Rental income is also subject to personal income tax for residents of the Philippines.
+Rental income is also subject to personal income tax for Philippine residents.
 The highest rate of 32% applies to those making more than 500,000PHP (around US$10,000).

-If you have enough spare cash to buy real estate abroad, that 32% tax rate almost certainly applies to you.
+If you have enough spare cash to buy offshore real estate, that 32% tax rate almost certainly applies to you.

-Deductions for income tax are allowed if you’re a resident.
-These deductions can be from repairs, maintenance, depreciation, and other taxes you’ve already paid.
-They can help substantially lower your income tax rate.
+Deductions for income tax are allowed if you’re a Philippine resident.
+These deductions can be taken from repairs, maintenance, depreciation, along with other taxes you’ve already paid.
+Tax allowances help substantially lower your income tax rate.

 For non-residents, income is taxed at a flat rate of 25%.
 There are no deductions or allowances if you’re not living in the Philippines for most of the year.

-A transfer tax of 6% on the property’s market value is also payable upon selling.
-This fee is usually split between the buyer and seller.
+A transfer tax of 6% on the property’s market value is also payable upon selling it.
+That fee is usually split between the buyer and seller.

 Is Buying Property in the Philippines Safe?